-QR-421a is an RNA therapy aimed at modulating the RNA that then results in the expression of functional usherin protein in the eye to maintain and potentially restore vision.
+QR-421a is a first-in-class RNA therapy aimed at modulating the RNA that then results in the expression of functional usherin protein in the eye to maintain vision.
 This candidate is intended to be administered by intravitreal injections.
 Beyond QR-421a, we have additional early-stage programs QR-411 for the USH2A PE40 mutation and QRX-461, for another mutation in USH2A.

 A Phase 1/2 clinical trial of QR-421a, named Stellar, is ongoing in adults with Usher syndrome or nsRP due to exon 13 USH2A mutations.
-Three-month interim results were reported in March 2020, QR-421a given as a single intravitreal injection was observed to be generally well tolerated with no serious adverse events noted.
-In the six sham treated subjects, outcome measures demonstrated no consistent pattern of response above the "noise" level.
-In contrast, two of eight QR 421a-treated patients demonstrated benefit across multiple concordant outcome measures.
-Based on these early positive findings we will continue the trial as designed with two additional study groups testing different dose levels of QR-421a.
+Results were reported in March 2021 demonstrating that QR-421a given as a single intravitreal injection was observed to be well tolerated with no serious adverse events noted.
+QR-421a-treated patients responded on endpoints consistent with their disease stage in both advanced and early-moderate patient populations, including BCVA and static perimetry, respectively.
+Concordant improvements were also measured in other endpoints assessing retinal structure and function.
+Based on initial Regulatory guidance, the Company plans to submit protocols to start two Phase 2/3 trials.
+Each trial could potentially serve as the sole registration trial depending on the findings.